 Some of the schools where we camp are required by law to keep a certain amount of their lighting on 24/7, if you need absolute darkness, head to the area of camp where you do not see flood lights, etc....and to assisting you with sleeping well, please, bring a sleep mask.

 If you are a heavy sleeper, nothing to worry about.
-If you snore alot, (check with your doctor about a CPAP machine), we just might ask you sleep in an area furthest away from the main camp so that everyone can get a good night sleep.
+If you snore and don't use a CPAP, we ask you sleep in the area furthest away from the main camp so that all can get a good night sleep.

 Daylight lasts longer in this region, and we will have a full moon on this trip, so we do expect a bit more light at night.

-When you arrive at camp each day, look for the signs to the appropriate area for your tent; CPAP, Quiet Zone or Main Camp.
-While camp is not rowdy, this will help to pair you with the best area for sleeping for you.
+When you arrive at camp each day, look for the signs to the appropriate area for your tent; Registered CPAP users, Cycling Charters or Main Camp.
 If you need help, just ask a volunteer, they will direct you to the area best for you.

 Quiet time in camp is from 10:00pm to 6:00 am.
 This doesn't mean you need to be in camp and sleeping, just that many sleep early after a day of riding.
 Its how we all respect one another that is key to a successful ride.
 If you are out and about in town at night (and we hope you are), remember when returning to camp to keep it down so as to not disturb those that hit the hay early.

 Please observe this for the comfort of all campers when coming and going after dark.